 ***Disclaimer: This post contains affiliate links, which means as an Amazon Associate I earn from qualifying purchases at no additional cost to you.
 Already know what you would like to get from Amazon?
 Just click on this button, linked to a fun science kit, then browse around and do your shopping.***

 There are many ways to make reading fun in the summer.
 You can read in a tent or read with a flashlight under the stars.
 Read in a hammock.
 Get a fun t-shirt to promote reading in the summer.
-The summer reading theme at many libraries in 2022 is going to be “Oceans of Possibilities”.
+The summer reading theme at many libraries in 2023 is going to be “All Together Now”.

 Public Library Summer Reading Programs